← back to other articles

 Meeting Legal Requirements with Strong Data Security Measures

-✔ Require ISO 27001 and SOC 2 certifications.
+✔ Requiring certifications such as ISO 27001 and SOC 2 from all third-party partners.

 Incident Response and Business Continuity Planning